 We all know families or have heard about families where a loved one has become so ill or incapacitated they are no longer able to make their own medical decisions.
 When this happens, someone needs to have the authority to be a proxy.
 You have the right to make your own medical decisions as to what you will and will not allow as life-saving measures and if you are unable to do so, it is important to have someone else you trust to speak for you when you are unable to do so.

 Your estate planning attorney can document those wishes in an advance medical directive, also referred to a living will.
 You can also have your attorney draw up the paperwork that will appoint a healthcare power of attorney who will make sure your wishes for medical treatment are kept.

-If you have young children and something happens to you, an estate plan can ensure they will be taken care of.
-You can name who you want to be the legal guardian, keeping full control of who will raise your child should you no longer be here.
-If you do not have this type of document in place, then the court will decide who will raise your child and it will not necessarily be the person you would have chosen.
+If you have young children, an estate plan can ensure they will be taken care of.
+You can name who you want to be the legal guardian.
+You should be concerned about who will raise your child should you no longer be here.
+The court makes this decision if you do not.
+The Court may not necessarily choose the person you would have chosen.

 You can also use estate planning tools to set up financial provisions for your children.
 Trusts can be formed that will provide for your child as they are growing up, as well as adulthood.
 By setting up a trust, you have the power to choose who will be the trustee overseeing the funds, as well as when the child should have control when they reach adulthood.

 Thank you to our contributing Arizona Estate Planning Attorneys for their knowledge about estate planning.